Oxidae

 Viets, 1926

-Oxidae is a small of prostigmatan in the Trombidiformes, established by Viets in 1926.
+Oxidae is a small of prostigmatan mites in the order Trombidiformes, established by Viets in 1926.
 The family contains approximately 15 described distributed across four : Flabellifrontipoda, Frontipoda, Gnaphiscus, and Oxus.
 These mites belong to the superfamily Lebertioidea and are part of the diverse of free-living predatory mites within the suborder Prostigmata.

 Oxidae by (c) Wilderness Safaris Botswana - Conservation Team, いくつかの権利を保有 (CC BY), Wilderness Safaris Botswana - Conservation Team によって投稿されました.
 Used under a CC-BY license.